We’ll let you in on a secret: you can enjoy Lisbon’s world-class cuisine, history and culture without breaking the bank.

 - Ginjinha: cherry liqueur, served in small glasses

 When you’ve gotten your fill of street food, head to one of the best spots for cheap eats in Lisbon, where you can dine like royalty for just a few euros.
-A couple of our favorites are Zé da Mouraria (Rua João do Outeiro 24), where the portions are made for sharing, and A Provinciana for the lunchtime prato do dia, or plate of the day.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+A couple of our favorites are Zé da Mouraria (Rua João do Outeiro 24), where the portions are made for sharing, and A Provinciana for the lunchtime prato do dia, or plate of the day.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!